csulfrian/lemon-defect-detection/README.md

 *What actually gets sent through the model*

-I ran PCA on the images after preprocessing, and it had some effect on final model performance.
+I ran PCA on the images after preprocessing, and it only had a negative effect on performance, so I didn't use it in the final runs.
 I fit a LogisticRegressionCV model on each of the image transformations on the AWS EC2 instance to run determine the best hyperparameters for the predict phase.
 I used ElasticNet regularization with a varying L1 ratio in each run.
 I also used the `class_weight` attribute of the LogisticRegressionCV model to adjust for the severely unbalanced classes.

 # The Results